minemunf/dataviz_final_project/README.md

 ## Project 01

 In the `project_01/` folder you can find my project that examines the 3 most fuel-efficient cars, both electric and gas-powered, for each year from 2012 to 2017.
 It also shows the most efficient car for each year from 2000-2017, and plots the efficiencies over time.
+My motivation for this project was to demonstrate the improvement of vehicle efficiency over time, while not inundating the reader with data or overestimating and boiling down the data too much.

 **Sample data visualization:**